Laurel V. Mason, F-ABC

 As the daughter of a firefighter/fire investigator, her interest in fire science and forensics began at an early age.
 Caitlyn graduated from the University of New Haven with a Bachelor of Science in Forensic Science with a minor in Chemistry.
 She was employed by the University as a teaching assistant in the Forensic Science Department and a member of the Forensic Science and Chemistry Club.
 Caitlyn has previous laboratory internship and work experience in fire debris analysis.

-Outside of professional interests, she enjoys watching football, reading, craft nights, playing video games and exploring new places and activities.
+Outside of professional interests, she enjoys watching football, reading, craft nights, playing video games and exploring new places and activities with her husband, Mike.

 770-982-0210 Ext.
 214